dronedeploy/dronedeploy-apps-gitbook/docs/sdk-beta/app-development.md

 Deploying these components separately can be a pain, thus we've created a [CLI](dronedeploy-cli.md) for managing Apps and their deployments.

-You will find instructions on how all of these pieces come together below.
+You will find instructions on how all of these pieces fit together below.

 ## Prerequisites